James Stafford: Political views

-The National Catholic Reporter reported on November 19, 2008, that Stafford had criticized President-elect Barack Obama, saying he has "an agenda and vision that are aggressive, disruptive and apocalyptic".
+The National Catholic Reporter reported on November 19, 2008, that Stafford had criticized US President-elect Barack Obama, saying he has "an agenda and vision that are aggressive, disruptive and apocalyptic".
 The story was first reported by The Tower, the student newspaper of the Catholic University of America, where Stafford made those remarks.

 Saying that the United States experienced a "cultural earthquake" when Obama was elected president, Stafford said the president-elect "appears to be a relaxed, smiling man" with rhetorical skills that are "very highly developed".
 "But under all that grace and charm, there is a tautness of will, a state of constant alertness, to attack and resist any external influence that might affect his will", he added.
 Stafford then predicted that the Obama administration would compare to "Jesus' agony in the Garden of Gethsemane".

 The Catholic News Agency revealed more details about Stafford's remarks that same week: "If 1968 was the year of America's 'suicide attempt,' 2008 is the year of America's exhaustion," he said, contrasting the year of publication of Humanae vitae with this election year.
 "For the next few years, Gethsemane will not be marginal.
 We will know that garden," Stafford told his audience.
 Catholics who weep the "hot, angry tears of betrayal" should try to identify with Jesus, who during his agony in the garden was "sick because of love".

 Stafford also attributed America's so-called decline to US Supreme Court decisions such as the 1973 ruling in Roe v.
 Wade, which Stafford claims imposed "permissive abortion laws nationwide".